 Residents are responsible for their keys/access card.
 If a key/card is lost or stolen, it must be reported to the Residence Desk immediately.
 A temporary key will be issued.
 For more information about the Lock/Key policy, please click here.

 12. What happens in case of an emergency?

 Residence Life Staff members are all trained in handling emergencies and have CPR and First Aid training.
 There are Residence Fellows on duty every night in each building who do nightly tours of their building.
 Full Time live-in professional Residence Managers also have on call duty, so they can be reached 24 hours a day.
 Campus Safety officers are also available- the emergency number from any residence phone is 613-520-4444.

 13. Who cleans the residence rooms?

 Students are responsible for cleaning their own rooms.
-On each floor in Residence, students will find a vacuum cleaner, as well as a supply of brooms, pails, dust-pans, and toilet brushes.
+On each floor in Residence, students will find a vacuum cleaner in the storage room.
 Staff clean the corridors, stairwells, elevators, lounges, lobbies and laundry room floors and the communal washrooms in Glengarry House on a daily basis, Monday through Friday.
 On Saturdays, Sundays and holidays, only the elevators, lobbies and communal washrooms will be cleaned.